Muslim Attire Under Intense Debate In France

 TELL ME MORE: To talk more about this, we called reporter Eleanor Beardsley.
 She joins us on the phone from Paris.
 Welcome.
 Thank you for joining us.

 ELEANOR BEARDSLEY: Thank you.
 It's a pleasure, Michel.

-Mr. JEAN-FRANCOIS COPE (UMP Party, France): The two reasons why we have to implement this legislation is, first of all, to respect the women, the rights of women, and second, it's a question of security.
-Who can imagine tomorrow that in a country like ours, people can just walk everywhere in the country -not only on the Champs-Elysees in Paris, but also in other cities - with a burqa without the possibility for us to recognize the face?
+JEAN: The two reasons why we have to implement this legislation is, first of all, to respect the women, the rights of women, and second, it's a question of security.
+Who can imagine tomorrow that in a country like ours, people can just walk everywhere in the country - not only on the Champs-Elysees in Paris, but also in other cities - with a burqa without the possibility for us to recognize the face?

-So while youre absolutely allowed to practice your religion, the laws of the state come above all the other laws.
+BEARDSLEY: So while you're absolutely allowed to practice your religion, the laws of the state come above all the other laws.
 So what he's saying is this is about respect.
 The burqa is not clothing.
-When you wear the burqa, youre making a choice.
-Youre presenting a position, and that position is not compatible with the values of the republic.
+When you wear the burqa, you're making a choice.
+You're presenting a position, and that position is not compatible with the values of the republic.
 I mean, he says what if a policeman stops you and wants to see your I.D.?
 Who are you?
 And they gave a good example, actually.
 A mother comes to pick up her child at preschool, do we know that that's really the mother if we can't see her?